Kenites: Kenite Hypothesis

-Kenites in the German Orientalist view of Mythology
+Links to the mythology of Cain

+Some biblical scholars postulated that the Kenites were descendants of the mythical Cain.
+The German orientalist Wilhelm Gesenius asserted that the name is derived from the name Cain (קַיִן Qayin).

-The German orientalist Walter Beltz believed that the story of Cain and Abel was not originally about the murder of a brother, but a myth about the murder of a god's child.
+The German orientalist Walter Beltz alternatively proposed that the story of Cain and Abel was not originally about the murder of a brother, but a myth about the murder of a god's child.
 In his reading of Genesis 4:1, Eve conceived Cain by Adam, and her second son Abel by another man, this being Yahweh.
 Eve is thus compared to the Sacred Queen of antiquity, the Mother goddess.
 Consequently, Yahweh pays heed to Abel's offerings, but not to Cain's.
 After Cain kills Abel, Yahweh condemns Cain, the murderer of his son, to the cruelest punishment imaginable among humans: banishment.

 Beltz believed this to be the foundational myth of the Kenites, a clan settled on the southern border of Judah that eventually resettled among the tribes of Judah.
 It seemed clear to him that the purpose of this myth was to explain the difference between the nomadic and sedentary populations of Judah, with those living from their livestock (pastoralists, not raising crops) under the special protection of Yahweh.